Naples in One Day Itinerary

 Start in the Centro Storico, which is the only sensible place to begin.
 This is one of the oldest continuously inhabited urban grids in the world — laid out by Greek colonists in the 5th century BC, still largely intact, still navigating the same logic of long straight streets cutting across narrower ones.
 UNESCO designated it a World Heritage Site in 1995, but the neighbourhood doesn't carry itself that way.
 It's too busy being itself.

-Walk Spaccanapoli — the long, perfectly straight street that cuts the old city in half — and take your time with it.
+Walk Spaccanapoli, the long, perfectly straight street that cuts the old city in half, and take your time.
 The churches open early.
-Some of them are extraordinary.
-Step inside when one catches your attention; don't feel obliged to tick them all off.
+Some of them are incredible.
+Step inside when one catches your attention; no need to tick them all off.
 What you're doing here is absorbing atmosphere as much as sightseeing: the noise, the laundry above the street, the shrines tucked into corners, the smell of coffee pulling you towards a bar.

 Have that coffee standing at the counter, the way Neapolitans do.
 It costs almost nothing and it's one of the small rituals that makes you feel, even on your first day, like you're already part of something.